CasuallyPassingBy/Maths-Notes-md/Notes/Topological Manifolds.md

 **Lemma:** Every manifold $M$ has a countable increasing sequence of subsets $\overline{V_n} \subseteq V_{n+1}$, with each $V_n$ open and $\overline{V_n}$ compact, such that $M = \bigcup_{n < \omega} V_n$.

+**Th:** A topological manifold is metrizable iff it is paracompact.